Christina-hshi/psirc/README.md

 There are hence four possible types of FLIs in this file: **linear, circular, linear alternative, and circular alternative**.
 These can be distinguished simply based on the exon connection information described above.
 Linear isoforms have no exon connection information at all, circular isoforms only have the "\_E*w*B*x*" part, linear alternative isoforms only have the "{\_<em>y<sub>i</sub></em>A*z<sub>i</sub>*}*" part, and circular alternative isoforms have the entire exon connection information.

 ## <a name="quant_out"></a>Details of the __psirc-quant__ output
-Estimated abundances of full-length transcripts are output in both tab delimited format("abundance.tsv") and HDF5 format("abundance.h5").
-Other useful information collected during running of the program can be found in file "run_info.json".
+Estimated abundances of FLIs are output in both tab delimited format("abundance.tsv") and HDF5 format("abundance.h5").
+Other useful information collected during running of the program can be found in file "run_info.json". _psirc-quant_ quantifies linear and circular FLIs together by maximizing the likelihood of generating the observed sequencing reads from FLIs.

 ## <a name="ref"></a>References